The Wine of Saint Martin's Day

-The Wine of Saint Martin's Day is the largest painting by Pieter Bruegel the Elder.
+The Wine of Saint Martin's Day is the largest painting by the Northern Renaissance artist Pieter Bruegel the Elder.
 It is currently held in the Museo del Prado, Madrid, where it was identified as a Bruegel original in 2010.
 Like much of Bruegel's work it depicts peasant life, in this case a festival known as St. Martin's Day, which involves drinking the first wine of the season.

 Description of painting

 The picture depicts a popular festival celebrated on 11 November.
 Although it is not a religious painting as such, it contains references to Christianity.
 There is a roadside cross, which the peasants seemingly ignore, and among the many figures is a group which alludes to the legend of St Martin of Tours dividing his cloak to share it with a beggar.
 This idea of having an important theme relegated to the side of the painting is paralleled in, for example, Landscape with the Fall of Icarus, which also highlights ordinary events.

 The picture has been dated on stylistic grounds to the 1560s.